roberttidey/IRBlasterWeb/README.md

 	update_password

 Remote controls
-  These are defined in BitDevices.h
-  Currently 3 devices are defined (Yamaha AV Box, LGTV, YouView(BT) ) To add a new device
+  These are defined in BitDevices.h in the BitMessages library Currently 3 devices are fully defined (Yamaha AV Box, LGTV, YouView(BT) ) To add a new device
     Increase NUMBER_DEVICES
 	Create an array of buttons and Hex codes for that button